Luksos9/PythonSQL/JournalWithPythonSQL/README.md

 I may use it or develop in future or change to something else than Journal of things and dates user learned.

 ## Inspiration
-Project inspired by Jose Salvatierra
+Project inspired by Jose Salvatierra.Founder of Teclado and Software Engineer.
-Founder of Teclado and Software Engineer, based on his Udemy course: The Complete Python/PostgreSQL Course 2.0 I found this course really valuable and helpful, in developing my Python and databases skills.
+Based on his Udemy course: The Complete Python/PostgreSQL Course 2.0.

+I found this course really valuable and helpful in developing my Python and databases skills.
+Sincere thanks to the autor.

 ## Contact
-Created by [@Luksos9](https://github.com/Luksos9)(lukaszszumilas.9@wp.pl) - feel free to contact me!
+Created by [@Luksos9](https://github.com/Luksos9) [@E-mail](lukaszszumilas.9@wp.pl) - feel free to contact me!